Our Idiot Brother: Plot

 Miranda and Nat try to tell Liz about Dylan's affair, which leads to an argument about all their personal lives.
 Liz confronts Dylan, then divorces him.

-Miranda takes Ned to verify the details of her article, but he won't sign a release as Arabella spoke to him privately.
+Miranda takes Ned to verify the details of her article, but he will not sign a release as Arabella spoke to him privately.
 The company lawyer deems the article unpublishable, and Miranda kicks Ned out.

 Ned attends a self-help meeting with Natalie.
 Her friend Christian is attracted to her but holds back as he knows of her lesbian relationship.
-When Ned tells him she is bisexual, he makes a move and they are intimate.
+When Ned tells him she is bisexual, he makes a move and they have sex.
 Natalie later confides to Ned that she is pregnant.

-Ned asks Cindy, a lawyer, how to get custody of Willie, and she suggests they just take him back.
+Ned asks Cindy, a lawyer, how to get custody of Willie Nelson, and she suggests they just take him back.
 At that point, Ned is staying with Nat, who lies about having told her about Christian (and the pregnancy).
-As Cindy and Ned sneak onto the farm to retrieve his dog, when he mentions Nat's infidelity, she angrily calls her from inside the house.
-Janet catches them before they get Willie.
+As Cindy and Ned sneak onto the farm to retrieve Willie, when he mentions Nat's infidelity, she angrily calls her from inside the house.
+Janet and Billy return and catches them before they get Willie Nelson.
 Cindy, in midst of yelling at Nat over the phone, leaves without Ned.

 Ned naively tells his parole officer, Omar, that he smoked marijuana recently.
 At the family dinner, Ned's sisters blame him for their troubles, driving Ned to angrily call them out for their selfishness.
 Omar arrives to reluctantly take Ned into custody.
 Although his family posts his bail, he opts to stay in to keep away from them.
-They go get Willie from Janet to cheer him up.
-Although she refuses, Billy freely gives them the dog.
+They go get Willie Nelson from Janet to cheer him up.
+Although she once again refuses, Billy freely gives them the dog.
 Reunited with his dog, Ned is motivated to leave prison.

-A few weeks later, at lunch with Ned, his sisters all have improvements in their lives: Cindy plans to accompany Nat to her prenatal appointments; Miranda has started a relationship with Jeremy, and Liz is dating and letting River be himself.
+Weeks later, at lunch with Ned, his sisters all have improvements in their lives: Nat gives birth to her newborn child and Cindy plans to accompany Nat to her prenatal appointments; Miranda has started a relationship with Jeremy, and Liz is dating and letting River be himself.
 Ned and Billy have opened up a small homemade candle shop.
-When Ned finds Willie playing with another dog, her owner (Amy) says she's "Dolly Parton", he tells her his dog is "Willie Nelson", and they both smile.
+When Ned finds Willie Nelson playing with another dog, her owner (Amy) says she is "Dolly Parton", he tells her his dog is "Willie Nelson", and they both smile.